dangazineu/tako/docs/designs/exec-workflow-engine.md

 -   **Command Injection Risk**: The primary risk is command injection.
 If a template substitutes an output from a previous step or an artifact directly into a shell command, a malicious output could execute arbitrary code.
     -   **User Responsibility**: It is the workflow author's responsibility to treat all external inputs and step outputs as untrusted data.
-    -   **Mitigation**: To mitigate this, the engine will provide built-in template functions for escaping shell arguments (e.g., `shell_quote`).
+    -   **Mitigation**: To mitigate this, the engine will provide built-in template functions for escaping shell arguments.
 Workflows should always use these functions when substituting external data into a command line.
       ```yaml
       # GOOD: Properly escaped
       run: ./scripts/process.sh --message {{ .inputs.message | shell_quote }}